 This is why Extrality developed a Deep Learning Physics platform that allows you to investigate a full range of configurations and operation points with minimal manual effort.
 The platform can predict fluid behavior to assess the performance of new hull designs in a few minutes, thus saving some valuable time in the early stages of a design project.
 It is accessible directly from the web, without any installation needed.
 All simulations can be run in 3 clicks!

-Using Extrality to run all 105 simulations takes just 10 minutes to complete the entire set… saving engineers time for value-added tasks: explore a range of solutions and innovate.
-And ship owners will also receive their slices of the pie if a vessel’s efficiency can be improved in a shorter time span with Extrality.
+The average lead time for a typical resistance curve is 1 day.
+Using Extrality to run all 105 simulations takes just under 10 minutes to complete the entire set… this is a hundred times faster, thus saving engineers time for value-added tasks: explore a range of solutions and innovate, but not at the expense of reaching the desired performance and quality targets.
 For more information about hull form optimization with Extrality, check out this article.